College football's 50 best players in 2018

 Key stat: 10.5 sacks; No. 4 in McShay's mock

-Few pass rushers have tormented opposing QBs as often or with such ferocity as Ferrell, the Tigers' standout defensive end.
+Few pass-rushers have tormented opposing QBs as often or with such ferocity as Ferrell, the Tigers' standout defensive end.
 Ferrell's 10.5 sacks rank eighth nationally, while his 17 tackles for loss tied for the ACC lead.
 He also broke up three passes, forced two fumbles and had seven QB hurries to round out his stat line.
 His 26 sacks over the past three seasons ranks as the second most by a Power 5 defender.

 13. JERRY JEUDY